miguelaledesma/miguelaledesma.github.io/_projects/2_project.md

 category: work
 ---

-As a software engineer at Nodestead Inc., I have had the opportunity to work on a variety of projects that have contributed to the development of a hosting service startup.
-One of my primary focuses has been the creation of reusable components and functionality using React, JavaScript, and Styled Components.
-Not only have these efforts helped to streamline the development process, but they have also resulted in a 50% reduction in development cycle time.
+As a software engineer at Nodestead Inc., I had the opportunity to make valuable contributions to the development of a hosting service startup.
+One of my main areas of focus was the creation of reusable components and functionality using React, JavaScript, and Styled Components.
+This not only streamlined the development process but also resulted in a 50% reduction in development cycle time.

-The development of a footer for the homepage was enhanced by the reduction in development time, allowing for the successful design and development of the component using React, starting from a wireframe and culminating in a fully functional and animated version.
+Building upon this success, I was able to effectively utilize the gained efficiency in the design and development of a footer for the homepage.

 <div class="caption">